 The Camera Gear I Pack for India

 Living on the road means that I don’t have the comforts of a home base to store and swap camera equipment and gear depending on the destination or project.
 Due to this, I’ve been forced to create a camera kit that I can carry everywhere, and that allows me to create content no matter where I am.
-If you’d like to read more about my professional photography kit for digital nomads, check out my shop.

 Otherwise, here is my recommended camera equipment to include in your packing list for India.
 I’ve based this gear selection process on what I believe to be essential for a professional kit and I’ve included what I bring, and a “budget” alternative.